yrimbaud/hideclock/README.md

 4) Smart behavior options include hiding the overlay automatically when your mouse approaches it, with configurable detection distance.

-5) Persistence** ensures your countdown timer remembers where it left off if you quit and relaunch the app.
+5) Persistence ensures your countdown timer remembers where it left off if you quit and relaunch the app.

 ## Installation

-Download the latest `.dmg` from the [Releases](https://github.com/yrimbaud/HideClock/releases) page, open it, and drag HideClock to your Applications folder.
+Download the latest `.app` from the [Releases](https://github.com/yrimbaud/HideClock/releases) page, open it, and drag HideClock to your Applications folder.
 On first launch, you may need to right-click and select "Open" to bypass Gatekeeper.

 ## Usage